Despite Northam’s public health credentials, some Virginians question his leadership during pandemic

 “This is not a criminal matter,” Northam said.
 “Law enforcement will not have a role.”
 Except his executive order specified that violators could be found guilty of a misdemeanor carrying possible jail time.
 He clarified that he hoped the General Assembly would authorize a civil penalty.
 His chief of staff took the podium to explain it again.

-Northam has plenty of experience communicating difficult issues to patients as a pediatric neurologist, but has struggled to adapt his quiet bedside manner to the harsh lights of politics.
+Northam has plenty of experience communicating difficult issues to patients as a pediatric neurologist, but he has struggled to adapt his quiet bedside manner to the harsh lights of politics.
 As a result, his performance in what should be a moment tailor-made for his leadership — a doctor in a health crisis — has left him facing mounting criticism.

 Instead of rallying Virginia with oratory, he’s taking a doctor’s approach — assessing, charting a middle-of-the-road course, changing his mind when new information arises.
 It’s not riveting, and it gets tangled up in competing demands.
 The virus is hitting crowded Northern Virginia much differently than sprawling Hampton Roads, and it’s bypassing some rural areas almost entirely.
 In trying to accommodate all of that, Northam risks satisfying no one.

 Republicans and business leaders say he’s moving too slowly to reopen the state.
 Democrats and advocates for minority communities say he’s moving too fast.
-And Virginia has been excoriated in the national media for a testing program that has lagged most other states.
+And Virginia has been excoriated in the national media for a testing program that has lagged behind most other states.

-“I’m usually more confused after listening to his news conferences every other day than I was before I started listening,” said state Sen. William M. Stanley Jr. (R-Franklin), a longtime friend of Northam’s who calls his coronavirus response “utter mismanagement.”
+“I’m usually more confused after listening to his news conferences every other day than I was before I started listening,” said state Sen. William M. Stanley Jr. (R-Franklin), who called Northam’s coronavirus response “utter mismanagement.”

 Other governors have ridden the pandemic to national prominence.
 Maryland’s Larry Hogan is the Republican willing to stand up to President Trump; New York’s Andrew M. Cuomo (D) is the master communicator.
 They and others have dominated cable news shows and rocketed in public approval polls.